DATA-BACKED GUIDE · UPDATED JULY 2026

 Why is a dog MRI so expensive?

-Three things drive it: the scanner is a very costly machine housed at specialist centres, your dog needs a full anaesthetic for the scan, and a specialist interprets the images.
-Together these make MRI one of the priciest diagnostics.
-The real bills below show the range.
+The scanner is a very costly piece of equipment housed at specialist centres, your dog needs a full general anaesthetic for the scan, and a specialist radiologist interprets the images afterwards.
+Each of those is billed as part of the same visit, which is why the total can look steep next to a routine consult.
+The real bills on this page show the range owners have actually paid.

 Does my dog have to be put under anaesthetic for an MRI?

 Yes, in almost all cases.
-The scan takes time and even small movements ruin the images, so dogs are fully anaesthetised and monitored throughout.
-This is a normal part of the procedure and a large part of the cost.
+The scan takes time and even small movements ruin the images, so dogs are fully anaesthetised and monitored throughout, then given time to recover before going home.
+This is a normal part of the procedure, not an optional extra, and it is a large part of why the cost is higher than a standard x-ray.

 Will insurance cover an MRI?

-Many lifetime policies do, but a single MRI plus referral can use a large slice of your annual limit.
-Check your cover and any excess before agreeing, and ask the referral centre for a written estimate so you can confirm what your policy will pay.
+Many lifetime policies do, but a single MRI plus the referral consult can use up a large slice of your annual limit in one claim.
+Check your policy's cover and excess before agreeing to the scan, and ask the referral centre for a written estimate so you can confirm with your insurer what will actually be paid.